Join a MSMA Committee, Task Force or Section

 Component medical societies address local concerns, develop grassroots support for issues, and improve the health of their communities.
 Contact your local component society president or secretary to find out about upcoming meetings and events, or to ask for their recommendation to serve on an MSMA committee to as a Delegate to the MSMA House of Delegates.

-Contact Haley Wansing, MSMA’s Director of Membership or call 800-869-6762 for more information on membership services.
+Contact Haley Wansing, MSMA’s Director of Membership or Sarah Luebbert, MSMA's Director of Field Services, or call 800-869-6762 for more information on membership services.